Piamias-Victor/Piamias-Victor/README.md

 I graduated from **42 school in Paris**.
 With my teammates, we completed the course in 5 months, after that we worked as freelancers for different protocols.

-Now I'm looking for a Front-End developer job in the crypto environment and if possible in relation with privacy.
+Now I'm looking for a Front-End developer job.
 You can find all my work on my [portfolio.](https://piamias-victor-iota.vercel.app/)

 ## What am I building ? 👷‍♂️